gvwilson/thirdbit/src/fiction/madica/index.md

 For a moment, all Madica could think was, *Serves you right, trying to destroy the world.* But when his weeping didn't stop, she began to feel uncomfortable.
-The look on his face---it was if his world actually *had* ended.
+The look on his face—it was if his world actually *had* ended.

 "Um, hey," she finally said.
 "Mr. Poudell?
 Are you all right?"